pzeleznjak/ekv-store/README.md

 - Inputs - None
 - Outputs - Boolean - Flag which indicates whether the provided password is the master password of the provided EKV store.

+### Export-EKVToFile
+Checks whether the provided EKV store exists and exports it to the provided directory where filename is $Name.ekv.

+- Parameters
+    - **Name** - Name of the Encrypted Key-Value store to export
+    - **ExportDirectory** - Target directory to which to export the EKV.
+        - Resulting file is named $Name.ekv
+        - If not defined, takes the directory from which the command was called and exports the EKV to that directory
+    - **Force** - Flag which forces the export of the Encrypted Key-Value store even if the export file already exists
+- Inputs - None
+- Outputs - Boolean - Flag which indicates whether the operation was successful

+### Import-EKVFromFile
+Checks whether the provided exported .ekv encrypted file exists and whether the EKV store, named the same as the file, already exists and imports it.

+- Parameters
+    - **ExportPath** - File which is to be imported to an EKV store
+        - Resulting store is named the same as the file (without extension)
+    - **RemoveFile** - Remove the exported encrypted .ekv file after importing
+    - **Force** - Flag which forces the import of the Encrypted Key-Value store even if the store already exists
+- Inputs - None
+- Outputs - Boolean - Flag which indicates whether the operation was successful

 ### Typical usage

 ```ps1